in28minutes/cloud.in28minutes.com/_posts-future/2020-06-08-aws-async-sqs-vs-sns-vs-amazon-mq.md

 - What is Amazon MQ?
 - When do you use SQS vs SNS vs Amazon MQ?

-## AWS Certification - Download 25 PDF Cheat Sheets and a Free Course
+## AWS Certification - 25 PDF Cheat Sheets + Free Course

 Each cheat sheet contains:
 - FAQs and Tutorials with 5-20 slides